Do you have a light table center in your classroom? Or maybe you’re wondering “what is a light table center and why do I need one?”

 I keep my light table tucked away under my sensory bin so I can slide it out for play each day.
 About every week or two weeks I change out the materials the kids can use on the table to keep it fresh, fun, and engaging!
 You can change it more often or less often depending your kids and their interest levels.

 Having a light table is awesome!
 But let’s face it, a light table can’t make you a better teacher.
-The best place to discuss teaching best practices and get the support you need is in the Teaching Tribe.
-We have many printable lessons and on-demand video trainings to help you become the best teacher you can be!
-If you want to get on the waiting list for the Teaching Tribe, do it soon so you don’t miss the next open enrollment period!
+The best place to discuss teaching best practices and get the support you need is in the Teaching Trailblazers.
+We have many printable resources and on-demand video trainings to help you become the best teacher you can be!
+Get on the waiting list for the Teaching Trailblazers soon so you will be ready for the next open enrollment period!